 On this page:

 Please note that the fees above apply only to the SNF cleanroom.
-The nSiL and MOCVD labs each have their own fee structures.
+The nSiL and MOCVD labs each have their own fee structures, based on hourly fees, no cap:

 The fees and overhead applied are determined by how your organization is classified.
 Direct costs are reported on Badger and applied to organization categories as described below.
 (Please see Overhead for a description of how this is applied by category.) :